Sooji Balls (Semolina Balls, Rava Balls)

 Semolina (Sooji) is cooked, formed into small balls, steamed, and later tempered to make these delicious semolina balls.

-They are easy to make, need simple pantry ingredients, and come together in under 50 minutes.
+This vegan recipe is easy to make, needs simple pantry ingredients, and comes together in under 50 minutes.

 Serve semolina balls with coconut chutney, coconut cilantro chutney, or any other chutney, and a hot cup of coffee or tea.